hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 Sometimes, it's useful to view into some sequence.
 That's the time when the `slice` type comes into play.
 The `slice` type, as the name implies, slices some sequence and allows you to view a portion of that sequence.
 Combining some sequence with an `intseq` using the indexer syntax creates a new `slice` object.
 The slice object, then, can be used to iterate through some portion of the sequence.
-Note that the `slice` is just an iteratorof the sequence.
+Note that the `slice` is just an iterator of the sequence.
 Thus the `slice` object doesn't create a new copy of the original sequence.

 ### The `tuple` type